openxla/stablehlo/rfcs/20260901-numpy-comparison-type.md

 Update `compare` semantics:

-- For floating-point element types with `compare_type = NUMPY`:
+- For floating-point element types with `compare_type = WEAKORDER`:
-  - Implements total weak ordering:
+  - Implements strict weak ordering:
     -infinity < finite < -0.0 == +0.0 < finite < +infinity < NaN.
   - -0.0 and +0.0 compare as equal (`EQ` is true; neither is `<` the other).
   - All NaN representations (positive, negative, signaling, quiet) compare as